bschonec/puppet-linux_disable_ipv6/README.md

 Depending on the operating system and version, the module may affect networking, kernel configuration and bootloader configuration.

-Using this module may cause issues with software which requires IPv6.
+Using this module may cause issues with software which requires IPv6, such as SSH Xforwarding.

+#### RedHat 7

+* Creates kernel parameter configuration file `/etc/sysctl.d/ipv6.conf`
+* Load kernel parameters from file with `sysctl -p`
+* Updates initramfs with `dracut -f`
+* Updates flags for IPv6 transports in `/etc/netconfig`
+* Updates `NETWORKING_IPV6` option in `/etc/sysconfig/network`
+* Removes IPv6 loopback address from `/etc/hosts`

 ### Beginning with linux_disable_ipv6